jerryhgladinet/docs/admin/source/chapter04.rst

 **“Enable Distributed locking when accessing files”**

-    In the Cluster Server, there are two ways to lock files, one is manually by right clicking on a file and select “Check out”.
+    In the Cluster Server, there are two ways to lock files, one is manually by right-clicking on a file and select “Check out”.
 The other way is automatic based on certain binary executables.
 For example, you can see Microsoft Office executable files like winword.exe and so on.

 **“Lock file exclusively”**